We've just launched 20 limited edition Failory t-shirts. Click here to buy one!

 Business pitches can go wrong.
 There are thousands of reasons why a pitch can fail and you can lose an investment.
-Go on reading to find the most common three ones!
+And you don't want to lose thousands or even millions of dollars.
+So go on reading to find the most common three pitching mistakes!

 Sponsor Failory and get your business & product in front of +20,000 CEOs, startup founders, entrepreneurs, developers and marketers every month.

 Over the years I’ve seen some startup fails that have made me cringe in pain for the Founders, thinking “No they didn’t!”
 I truly felt for them.
 I almost wished the ground would open up and swallow them because that would be less painful.

 Several investors over the years have candidly shared faux pas and “no pas” that they strongly recommend avoiding.
 Here’s just a few of these painful moments and some suggestions on how to avoid falling in to the same traps.
 Identities have been changed to protect the innocent - and the not so innocent.